jules-lsm/jules-lsm.github.io/user_guide/doc/source/release_notes/JULES8-0.rst

 JULES version 8.0 Release Notes
 ===============================

 The JULES vn8.0 release consists of approximately 10 tickets from 7 authors, including work by many other people.
+This is the first release for which the JULES code is held on GitHub.

 Full details of the tickets committed for JULES vn8.0 can be found on the `JULES shared repository Trac system <https://code.metoffice.gov.uk/trac/jules/query?resolution=fixed&milestone=JULES+v8.0+(Oct-25)>`_.